sls1005/hexgrapher/README.md

 ### Usage

 This requires Python.
-(Version 3 or higher is recommended, while 2.7 is also supported.)
+(3.3 or later is recommended, while 2.7 is also supported.)

 The input data can be given as an argument.
 For example:
 ```sh